yratof/regen/README.md

-regen
+Regen
 =====

-Abandoned places in Mansfield
+A list of Abandoned places in Mansfield, what they could be and what they should be.